Tool Steel Grades, Applications and Production Methods

 Electric arc furnace with sparks flying

 This process is also known as primary melting.
-It is based on the melting of metal chips which are obtained from milling processes and suppliers.
+It is based on the melting of metal chips that are obtained from milling processes and suppliers.
 Basically, EAF melting uses leftovers of different metal processing methods.

 Electric arc furnace melting is widely used because the production costs are low.
 Still, some extra treatment may be needed to achieve the highest possible quality and properties.
 An example of this is annealing to prevent cracking.